oliverShen1994/COMP90018-Mobile-Computing-Project/README.md

     - Users can show text, photo, and videos in the Moment area
     - Will be implemented if time perimitted
 - Do/not match me with my contact

+## Structure of the repository
+- Frontend
+    - This folder contains the Android project
+- Backend
+    - This folder contains the backend code, which is written in `TypeScript`